Trump eyes tariffs on up to $60 billion Chinese goods; tech, telecoms, apparel targeted

 “He’s serious about calling their hand on this, and my understanding is they are looking at a broad array of options to do that,” Brady said.

+U.S. business groups, while uneasy about triggering Chinese retaliation, have increasingly pressed Washington to take action on Beijing’s industrial policies, such as market access restrictions and the “Made in China 2025” plan, which aims to supplant foreign technologies with domestic ones.

+Shortly after Trump took office, the Information Technology & Innovation Foundation (ITIF), a U.S. technology think tank whose board includes representatives from top companies such as Apple, Amazon, Cisco, Google, and Intel, called for coordinated international pressure on Beijing.

-While complaints about China’s abuse of intellectual property rights are not confined to the United States, Trump’s global steel and aluminium tariffs announced last week complicate Washington’s efforts to recruit allies to help put pressure on China.
+While complaints about China’s abuse of intellectual property rights are not confined to the United States, Trump’s global steel and aluminum tariffs announced last week under section 232 of the Trade Expansion Act of 1962 complicate U.S. efforts to recruit allies to put pressure on China.

+A senior European diplomat in Beijing said China would be relieved to see Europe and Washington at odds over the metals tariffs.

+“China’s biggest worry has always been joint push-back from its major Western trading partners,” the diplomat said.

-A China-based business source with knowledge of discussion among senior European officials said there had been a “clear effort” by the U.S. government over the past six months to introduce a coordinated approach to Chinese industrial policy, but that Trump’s proposed metals tariffs under section 232 of the Trade Expansion Act of 1962 had undermined support from Europe.
+A China-based business source with knowledge of discussion among senior European officials said there had been a “clear effort” by the U.S. government over the past six months to introduce a coordinated approach to Chinese industrial policy, but that Trump’s metals tariffs had undermined European support.

 “Senior Trump administration officials had directly approached European leaders at a senior level.
 There had been a willingness to do something together on China.
 That’s impossible right now.
 You can’t cooperate when you’re getting whacked around,” the person told Reuters.

-Additional reporting by Ginger Gibson and Roberta Rampton; Writing by David Chance; Editing by Clive McKeef, Peter Cooney and Diane Craft
+Additional reporting by Ginger Gibson and Roberta Rampton, and Christian Shepherd in BEIJING; Writing by David Chance; Editing by Clive McKeef, Peter Cooney and Clarence Fernandez